niranjantdesai/traffic-sign-detection/README.md

 Refer the logs printed after you connect to the instance for the appropriate environment name.

 ## Install TensorFlow object detection API
-Note that AWS Deep Learning AMIs come with TensorFlow but not the object detection API preinstalled.
+Note that AWS Deep Learning AMIs come with TensorFlow preinstalled but not the object detection API.

 1. Clone the TensorFlow models repo from [here](https://github.com/tensorflow/models).
     ```buildoutcfg